 A to Z listing of services

 Renunciation applications can only be made by setting up an interview with a U.S. Consular Officer.
 The initial interview is followed by a period of reflection before the renunciation ceremony appointment will be scheduled.
-The fee to renounce U.S. citizenship is U.S. $450 or HK $3600.
+The fee to renounce U.S. citizenship is U.S. $2,350 or HK$18,800, effective September 12, 2014.
 Fees are payable prior to the renunciation ceremony.

 Applicants should call (852)2841-2225 to schedule the initial interview appointment.